PostHog/posthog.com/contents/blog/best-gdpr-compliant-analytics-tools.md

 ### Matomo and GDPR compliance
 Matomo offers first-party cookies by default and offers robust tools to ensure personally identifiable information (PII) is anonymized.
 Additionally, it can be deployed either on-premises, or into EU-based cloud servers.

-### Can you use Countly without cookie consent banners?
+### Can you use Matomo without cookie consent banners?

 Yes.
 Matomo offers the option of cookie-less tracking, though this does reduce the quality of data it can collect.